MOFU: Development of a MOrphing Fluffy Unit with Expansion and Contraction Capabilities and Evaluation of the Animacy of Its Movements: Methods

 \subsubsection{Experiment 2 (Dual-robot condition)}

 The required sample size for this experiment was calculated using G*Power 3.1 software \cite{Faul2007-gd}.
 A $2 \times 2$ analysis of variance (ANOVA) was assumed with a medium effect size ($f = 0.25$), significance level $\alpha = 0.050$, and statistical power $1-\beta = 0.80$.
-To ensure adequate power for detecting the main effects and the interaction, the following parameters were specified: numerator $df = 1$, denominator $df = N - 4$ (accounting for four groups), and number of groups $= 2 \times 2 = 4$.
+Sufficient power for detecting the main effects and their interaction was ensured by specifying the following parameters: numerator $df = 1$, denominator $df = N - 4$ (accounting for four groups), and number of groups $= 2 \times 2 = 4$.
 The analysis indicated that a minimum of $N = 128$ participants was required.
 However, a larger sample was recruited to anticipate invalid responses, resulting in a final valid sample of $N = 207$ participants.
 Of these, $n = 147$ were male and $n = 58$ were female and $n = 2$ were participants who chose not to report their gender, with a mean age of $M = 51.19$, $SD = 12.16$ years.
 These data were used for analysis.